bootscore/bootscore/README.md

 <br>

 # bootScore
 [bootScore](https://bootscore.me) combines the [Underscores](https://underscores.me) theme boiler template with [Bootstrap](https://getbootstrap.com) to create a compact starter theme for excellent WordPress projects.
 It does not contain customizer settings, logo upload functionality, or drag-and-drop features. bootScore is entirely customizable through its .php, .scss, and .js files, necessitating basic coding skills for editing.
-Bootstrap source is included and scssphp compiler
+Bootstrap source code is included in the theme and can be edited on the fly without using Gulp, Node, commands or any other technical stuff.
+Just add your styles, save and the built-in scssphp compiler will do the trick.

 Moreover, bootScore seamlessly integrates with Bootstrap and offers complete [WooCommerce](https://woo.com/) support, featuring an integrated AJAX offcanvas cart.